LukasCerny/LukasCerny/README.md

 ### Personal info
-My name is Lukáš Černý.
+My name is Lukas Cerny.

 I am a student at the Faculty of Economics and Management - Czech University of Life Sciences Prague